kiksgold/Yoruba-language-club/ReadMe.md

 <li> I have saved, commited and pushed every changes to github.</li>
 <li>In the github repository I navigated to the settings tab </li>
 <li> I used the drop-down menu to select master branch as a publishing source and saved it. </li>
-<li> Refreshed the github page, and a link was provided to the completed website. </li>
+<li> Refreshed the github page, and a link was provided to the completed website https://kiksgold.github.io/Yoruba-language-club/ </li>
 </ul>

 ## Credit